 Ocean Front Park

 For an afternoon outing perfect for all ages, head to the North Carolina Aquarium at Fort Fisher.
 Come face-to-face with marine life like sharks, eels, rays and more, and explore aquatic environments including salt marshes and tidal pools.
 Kids will want to meet Luna, the aquarium’s rare albino alligator, and Maverick, a bald eagle.
-To help protect guests and staff, the aquarium is operating at a limited capacity – be sure to purchase tickets online to secure your spot!
+Be sure to reserve your tickets ahead of time!